Homology operations and cosimplicial iterated loop spaces: Convergence of operations

 {\widehat{\bkspace}} {Z_{h\pi}} {\overline{W}} {\mathbf{c}} [1]{\underline{#1}}

 {\mathbf{\rho}} {\mathbf{\chi}}

-\section{Convergence of Operations}
+\section{Convergence of operations}

 In this section, we take ``space'' to mean ``simplicial set,'' as we did in \cite{me2a}.
-If $X$ is a cosimplicial space, then the target for the homology spectral sequence is $H_*(\Tot X)$, using a filtration given by Bousfield in \cite{bousfield}.
-The arguments of \cite{me2a} may be modified to give \begin{thm} Suppose that $X$ is a cosimplicial space and $m\leq t-s+n$.
-Then
+If $X$ is a cosimplicial space, then the target for the homology spectral sequence is $H_*(\Tot X)$, using a filtration given by Bousfield in \cite{bousfield} that we now briefly recall.
+If $V$ is a cosimplicial simplicial module and $\mess\leq \infty$, then there is a natural quasi-isomorphism